 Make sure you also look out for the play trail mascot Bláithin, a little green environmentalist pirate lizard, who will play hide and seek at each venue.
 As a pirate who lives on the sea, she encourages everyone to learn about the environment and keep the city and planet clean and healthy.

 And above all, make sure your little pirates get a stamp at every venue to fill their maps with their bounty!
 The trail includes: Blackrock Castle Observatory, Blarney Castle, The Butter Museum, Cork City Gaol, Cork Public Museum, Cork Military Museum, Elizabeth Fort, Crawford Art Gallery, Nano Nagle Place, Glucksman Gallery, Old Cork Waterworks Experience, Shandon Bells and Tower, St Fin Barre’s Cathedral, St Peter’s Church, Triskel Christchurch and outdoor spaces/ picnic points including Fitzgerald Park, the Lough, and the Atlantic Pond.
 The aim is that families can have multiple days out, trying different locations and activities.

 Playful Cork City

-This project is part of an overall mission to make Cork a playful, child friendly, active city and was developed in collaboration with all the participating museums, galleries, and attractions in Cork, in partnership with Let’s Play Cork, and Pure Cork.
+This project is part of an overall mission to make Cork a playful, child-friendly, active city and was developed in collaboration with all the participating museums, galleries, and attractions in Cork, in partnership with Let’s Play Cork, and Pure Cork.
 The initiative has been generously funded by Cork City Council.
 Some venues on the trail are free, while others offer family rates.

-Pick up your map in the tourist information offices or at any attraction or hotels in Cork City or find it here.
+Pick up your map in the tourist information offices or at any attraction or hotel in Cork City or find it here.
 For updates on Cork as a Playful City follow @corkcitycouncilofficial on social media or search hashtags #LetsPlayCork #ActiveCorkCity